New Risk Bounds for 2D Total Variation Denoising: Comparison with existing results, simulation studies and discussions

+To investigate the dependence of MSE with the number of rectangular level sets $k(\theta^*)$, we took four matrices.
+The first two are $\theta^{\mathrm{two}},\theta^{\mathrm{four}}$ and the last two are obtained by further binary division so that the number of rectangular level sets is $8,16$ respectively.
+We normalized the matrices such that $\mb V^* = 1.$ We fixed $n = 800$ and did $50$ iterations of Monte Carlo simulations for each of the four matrices.
+We then plotted $\log {\rm MSE}$ versus $\log_2 k$ (see Figure~\ref{fig:fig2}) where $k = 2,4,8,16.$ The slope of the least squares line we got is $0.81.$ This suggests that our exponent of $k$ ($= 1.25)$ in the risk bound in Theorem~\ref{thm:adap} may not be optimal.

 To assess the risk of our fully data driven estimator $\hat{\theta}_{\mathrm{notuning}}$, we again consider the three matrices $\theta^{\mathrm{two}},\theta^{\mathrm{four}}$ and $\theta^{\mathrm{worst}}$ respectively.
-Figure~\ref{fig:fig2} is a plot of log MSE versus $\log n.$
+Figure~\ref{fig:fig3} is a plot of log MSE versus $\log n.$

-The simulations in Figure~\ref{fig:fig2} strongly suggest that our estimator has MSE decaying at a $O(1/\sqrt{N})$ rate for all three matrices.
-The slope of all three least squares lines are extremely close to $-0.5.$ This matches the rate given in Theorem~\ref{Thm:notuning}.
-Also note that the estimated risk of our estimator are consistently higher for $\theta^{\mathrm{four}}$ than both $\theta^{\mathrm{two}}$ and $\theta^{\mathrm{worst}}$.
-We believe this is because $\TV_{\mathrm{norm}}(\theta^{\mathrm{four}}) = 2$ is higher than $\TV_{\mathrm{norm}}(\theta^{\mathrm{worst}}) = 1 - 1/n$ and $\TV_{\mathrm{norm}}(\theta^{\mathrm{two}})= 1$.
-This indicates that our estimator performs better for matrices with smaller total variation which is an adaptive property we desire.
-However, our estimator does not seem to be adaptive to piecewise constant structure like the constrained TVD estimator with ideal tuning.
-This seems to be the price we have to pay in order to be completely tuning parameter free.
+The simulations in Figure~\ref{fig:fig3} suggest that our estimator has MSE decaying at a $O(1/\sqrt{N})$ rate for all three matrices.
+The slope of all three least squares lines are reasonably close to $-0.5.$ This matches the rate given in Theorem~\ref{Thm:notuning}.
+However, our tuning free estimator does not seem to be adaptive to piecewise constant structure like the constrained TVD estimator with ideal tuning.